 * Someday/Maybe (move to “Someday/Maybe” folder)

-When you receive emails that spark your creative juices or sound like a good idea you don’t want to forget, move them to a folder named “Someday/Maybe.”
-This will enable you to keep the emails for future reference without cluttering your inbox full of visual distractions you don’t have time to follow up on yet.
+When you receive emails that spark your creative juices or sound like a good idea you may want to act on I the future and don’t want to forget, move them to a folder named “Someday/Maybe.”
+This will enable you to keep the emails for future reference without cluttering your inbox full of visual distractions you don’t have time to follow through with yet.

 – Schedule in Calendar (Time-Specific Tasks)